-- We do not have zero hours contracts,.
-All colleagues have a guaranteed number of hours. - We commit to paying the National Living Wage (as calculated by the Living Wage Foundation) and encouraging our contractors to become Living Wage employers, and requiring our contractors to pay employees operating at our sites the UK Living Wage.
+- We do not have zero hours contracts.
+All colleagues have a guaranteed number of hours. - We commit to paying the National Living Wage (as calculated by the Living Wage Foundation).
+We encourage our contractors to become Living Wage employers and require them to pay employees operating at our sites the UK Living Wage.
 We undertake an annual payroll audit to ensure this is adhered to.